bjcosta/landscaping/README.md

 # Permaculture

-Good things about permaculture
+TODO: Good things about permaculture
-TODO : Aspects of permaculture I am not following and why
+TODO: Aspects of permaculture I am not following and why

 # Process